kazcare/quizalanche/README.md

  * While Option Containers and Next Question Button have lighter background color with dark text color.
 These Option Containers and Next Question Button have Hover feature added to them, so they temporarily change their background color to the same color as Question Container when the mouse pointer hovers over them.

- * All responsiveness on the Quiz Container is controlled by Next Question Button.
+ * All functions on the Quiz Container is controlled by Next Question Button.

- * Quiz game loads with the first question on the screeen and it let user know about their progress through the quiz.
+ * Quiz game loads with the first question on the screeen and it lets user know about their progress throughout the quiz.

- * If the Next Question Button clicked without making any selection, it pops an alert saying "Please, select an option!"
+ * If the Next Question Button clicked without making a selection, a message appears at the bottom of the quiz container "Please, select your answer"

  * When an option is selected and Next Qestion Button is pressed, the selcted option is checked against the correct answer provided in "question.js" and Quiz container disappears and a message box appears with either green or red background colour, showing whether user has picked the correct answer or not.
 Plus it has a Continue button at the bottom right corner to continue to the rest of the quiz.

  <img src="docs/correct.png">
  <img src="docs/incorrect.png">

- * And next question loads and selected option radio button unchecks again and user can make selction for the next question.
+ * When continue button is clicked the next question loads and selected option radio button unchecks again and user can make selction for the next question.

  * This process repeats until the last avaiable question displays.
 As soon as the last question pops on screen the Next Question Button changes it's text to **Finish**.